 India is a land of festivals and CELEBRATIONS.
-ICC brings the excitement and experience of three celebrations to Fairfield and Westchester each year.
+ICC hosts four flagship celebration events each year.
+Come experience India with ICC.

 In India, Holi marks the winter wheat harvest and the beginning of spring.
-Holi lasts for a day and a night.
 The night before Holi, bonfires are lit symbolizing good triumphing over evil.
-The next day, all of India joins in a joyous celebration of rejoicing by throwing colors.
-The vibrancy of colors unites people and brings positivity into lives.
+The next day, all of India joins in a joyous color throw that unites people and brings positivity into our lives.

 Kite flying came to India thousands of years ago.
 In January, the largest International Kite Festival takes place in Gujarat.
 Thousands of kites fill the skies to celebrate the end of winter.

-In October, ICC hosts its annual fundraiser and invites the community to participate in the color, sounds, flavors and festivities reminiscent of an Indian wedding.
+ICC hosts its annual fundraiser to coincide with Diwali and invites the community to participate in a "Celebration of Light".

 ICC's 11th Annual Celebration of Light will be at the Hyatt Regency Greenwich on November 4.

 In addition, CC's children's program All About India will celebrate Diwali on Sunday, November 5.